pkarsy/rfboot/help/Installation.md

 > sudo ./cp210x-cfg -S "random_serial"
 ```

-- "random_serial" should be unique for every module ie 12F34, 25317, 1awd34fg etc.<br/>
+- "random_serial" should be unique for every module ie 12F34, 25317, 1awd34fg etc.
-- The CP2104 chip seems to have already unique ID, so this step is not needed.<br/>
+- The CP2104 chip seems to have already unique ID, so this step is not needed.
 - The Pl2303 chip cannot programmed, so if you are going to use this chip, you
 have to use only one, and use other brands, if you need to connect other
-USB-to-Serial modules.<br/>
+USB-to-Serial modules.
 -The FTDI modules also have unique serial IDs but as I said I have reliablility problems
 with them(non genuine chips).
 -There is another linux utility doing the same job<br/>